tripal/TripalTestSuite/README.md

 #### Access Private and Protected Properties and Methods of Objects

-TripalTestSuite provides a `reflect()` method that accepts and object and makes all of the properties and methods public and available for testing.
+TripalTestSuite provides a `reflect()` method that accepts an object and makes all of the properties and methods public and available for testing.
 Assume we have the following class: